UWaterloo-ASL/LAS_Gym/README.md

       * **Red-light-excited Visitor** who is excited when there is a red light being trun on in LAS.
          * Implemented in: `RedLightExcitedVisitorAgent.py`
 ## Interaction Pattern
-In our design, the interaction between LAS and Environment is parallel with the interaction between Visitor and Environment.
+In our design, the interaction between LAS and Environment is parallel with the interaction between Visitor and Environment, as shown in **Figure 1**.
 These two interactions can run in different process, and the stop of interaction between Visitor and Environment will not affect the interaction between LAS and Environment.

 <img src="https://github.com/UWaterloo-ASL/LAS_Gym/blob/master/InitialDesignIdeas/DesignFigures/WholePacture_Distributed_IntrinsicMotivation.png" width="400" height="400" />       <img src="https://github.com/UWaterloo-ASL/LAS_Gym/blob/master/InitialDesignIdeas/DesignFigures/ROM_Simulation_Scene.png" width="400" height="400" />

 ## How To Use